What is the purpose/mission of the Appalachian Leadership Institute?

 Sessions will be three to four days.
-Some sessions will begin midday on the first day, allowing for travel to the session the morning of the first day.
+Some sessions will begin midday on the first day, allowing for travel to the session the morning of the first day (or the day before depending on distance and travel times).
 Other sessions will begin at 8:00 am the first day, requiring travel anytime the day before the session.
 All sessions will adjourn midday on the last day, allowing for travel the afternoon of the final day.

 If selected, am I required to attend every session?

 Attendance to all sessions is encouraged, but participants are allowed an excused absence of 20 hours (or one full session) with the exception of Orientation.
 The entire Orientation session is mandatory and if an applicant has a conflict with the Orientation dates, we ask you wait until a future year to apply.

 How many people are selected to participate in the Appalachian Leadership Institute?